notmossyiguana/tyler-webring/README.md

 Your email should include:

+* Your slug/name or alias
 * Your site name
-* Your slug or alias
 * A short blurb describing your website (1–2 sentences)
 * Your website’s button (optional)